blepore/AzureNotes/CreateOwnLaasoCluster.md

 ### Create container for sub setup (may not be necessary)

 	$LAASO_REPO/laaso/container_create.py 1aa4d67b-c6b9-42ac-9e40-7262e38d0342:mylaasosa/subscription-setup

+### Create container for deploy-cluster

+	$LAASO_REPO/laaso/container_create.py 1aa4d67b-c6b9-42ac-9e40-7262e38d0342:mylaasosa/deploy-cluster

 ### Create NSG for controller VM:

 	$LAASO_REPO/laaso/nsg_create.py test-infrastructure-rg standupvm-nsg standup --location eastus

+### Create Log Analytics workspace for OMS extensions
+Create a Log Analytics workspace for OMS extensions.
+For more on how to create a workspace, see this: https://docs.microsoft.com/en-us/azure/azure-monitor/learn/quick-create-workspace

+For ease of use, it is recommended that you put the workspace in the 'infra' resource group.

 ### Update Configuration File